 Does worrying about critters getting into your attic keep you up at night?
 Animals and critters like raccoons, squirrels and mice can cause major damage if they get into your attic, wrecking your wiring, plumbing and insulation.
 You don’t want to harm them, but it is important to get them out of your home so they don’t disrupt the structural integrity of your house, let alone your sanity!
-Take a look at 5 tips to prevent critters from sneaking into your attic!
+Take a look at 5 tips to help prevent critters from sneaking into your attic!

 1. Check Your Attic